Author’s note: School name has been changed to protect confidentiality.

-While Lyman Moore’s staff is mostly white, white students make up only half of our student body.
+While our school’s staff is mostly white, white students make up only half of our student body.
 Over a quarter of our students are Black—almost entirely first- and second-generation refugees and asylum-seekers from across the African continent.
 And although Black immigrants to the United States have a reputation of having higher social status and better educational outcomes than other Black Americans, their disciplinary outcomes—at least at our school—suggest that systemic racism reads them as Black first and immigrant second.

 To better understand the problem in our setting, we ran three focus groups to gather stakeholder perceptions.
 The first focus group involved a staff and faculty sample.
 This all-white group of adults was skeptical that discipline was best predicted by race, but if it were, they thought that might best be explained by cultural misunderstandings between white staff and faculty and Black students.
 The two student focus groups—both composed of Black, indigenous, and people of color (BIPOC) male students—attributed the problem more bluntly to racial bias.
 This presented a decision point: Accept either the adults’ or the students’ explanation for the problem, then intervene accordingly.
 The overall good intentions of staff and faculty notwithstanding, the reality of white fragility portended backlash against an intervention that directly targeted racial bias among adults.
 With strong reservations from Hubley and Bennett, we nominally accepted the adult explanation and designed an intervention that sought to bridge cultural differences.